-How to “Put Your Child Up” for Adoption
+How to ‘Put Your Child Up’ for Adoption: Support and Resources

 “I’m a single mom to a two-year-old girl, and ever since she was born, it’s been a struggle to pay bills and make sure she has everything she needs.
 I didn’t have any support from my parents, and her dad disappeared when he learned I was pregnant.
 The only time I see my daughter is when I drop her off at daycare in the morning and pick her up at night.
 I want her to have better than this.
 It breaks my heart to have to admit this, but I’ve Googled, “putting toddler up for adoption” and “can you give an older child up for adoption?”

 Lifetime often hears from moms who don’t have enough money to cover the costs of several children.
 Others cannot care for their child because of a sudden illness or incarceration.
-Adoption was the answer to their dilemmas and could be for yours, too.
+Adoption may be one solution to consider, but it’s important to understand all your options before making this permanent decision.

 The phrase “put up your child up for adoption” isn’t used much today.
 Instead, most birth mothers explain adoption as “placing their child” in adoption.
 After all, adoption isn’t “giving up” on anything; it’s about making the thoughtful decision to place your child with loving and ready adoptive parents.